Avoid getting a fine by knowing where and when you're allowed to fly your drone in Canada.

 As reported by CBC, Transportation Minister Marc Garneau announced the new rules along with the penalties for breaking them — a $3000 fine.

-These rules greatly restrict where you can fly your drones and essentially rule out any lawful drone flying in urban areas.
+These rules cover all drones over 250 grams, and greatly restrict where you can fly, essentially ruling out any lawful drone flying in urban areas.
 You may not fly your drone:

 - Any higher than 90 meters (just under 300 feet).